 The Agency account dashboard includes default access to:

 Self-reporting networks (SRNs)

 SRNs, also knows as Self-attributing networks (SANs), are networks that don’t require AppsFlyer’s attribution link in order to report clicks and other data, and use direct integration with AppsFlyer instead.
-Among these networks are Facebook, Twitter, Google Ads, Snapchat, DoubleClick, Apple Ads Search, Verizon Media, Yahoo!
-JAPAN, and Tencent.
+Among these networks are Meta ads, X Ads, Google Ads, Snapchat, DoubleClick, Apple Ads Search, Yahoo, and Yahoo!
+JAPAN.

 A majority of these networks require special setup for agencies.
-For example, since Facebook and Twitter integration can only be configured by an app owner, the agency campaign names MUST begin with the agency's name to make sure that the installs are eventually correctly attributed to the agency.
+For example, since Meta ads and X Ads integration can only be configured by an app owner, the agency campaign names MUST begin with the agency's name to make sure that the installs are eventually correctly attributed to the agency.

 Click the links above to read network guides and specific instructions for agency settings.